redhat-beyond/documents/Beyond05-SOW.md

 To ensure that every member of your team plays an active role in preparing for the demo, we require that you divide the work between you in the following way:

-1. Student1: vagrant + bootstrap.sh
+1. Student1: vagrant
-2. Student2: Django
+2. Student2: bootstrap.sh
-3. Student3: Web page
+3. Student3: Django
-4. Student4: ReadMe file
+4. Student4: Web page
-5. Student5: flake8
+5. Student5: ReadMe file
+6. Student6: flake8

 General guidelines